Updating an existing short URL's slug

 }

-Most important parameters here are the "path" (the path of the edited short link) and "id".
+Most important keys in the response are PATH (the path or slug of the edited short link) and LINK_ID.